100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 - Reddit post [Local Storage vs Cookie [Authentication Tokens]](https://www.reddit.com/r/reactjs/comments/cubfsa/local_storage_vs_cookies_authentication_tokens/),
 - GitHub discussion [security: pulling tokens from localStorage is not secure](https://github.com/apollographql/apollo-feature-requests/issues/149)

-Here is my opinion.
+Here is my opinion:

 - The most secure option is to not store any security data on the client-side.
 Just force a user to login every time she refreshes the website or opens a website in a new tab.
 - In the case of XSS (Cross Site Scripting) attack the values from the `localStorage` can be read.
 That's true.
 If we have token set in the cookies with `httpOnly` setting then in the case of XSS they can not be read.
 Also true.
 Does it mean that cookies with `httpOnly` are better than `localStorage`?
 Can't say that.
+Does it mean that `httpOnly` cookies prevent XSS?
+Absolutely, no!
 - First of all, React has built-in mechanism against XSS attacks.
 It will render raw HTML only if you explicitly ask for it with [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
 - If there will be XSS, then bad actor can read `token` from `localStorage` but what can he do with it?
 He can send it to his server or use it for malicious requests.
 We can protect the application against loading unknow scripts from unknown sources with Content Security Policy (CSP) (for sure I will write about it in the future posts).
 - OK, so there is still option to do malicious requests.
 This can be done for both types of data storing: `localStorage` and `cookies`.
 - What is more, if cookies with `httpOnly` are used, malicious requests can be done from other sources (the Cross-Site Request Forgery).
-Such an attack doesn't apply in the case of `localStorage`.
+Such an attack doesn't apply in the case of the `localStorage`.
 - The easiest solution to protect against malicious requests is to logout (in our case).
 In this tutorial, at logout the token is destroyed, so it can't be used anymore to authenticate requests.
 - To summarize, in the case of XSS, there is no rescue (cookies wont help much).
 Cookies enable one more type of attack: CSRF.
-- In my opinion, the approach that I show you is as secure.
+- In my opinion, the approach that I show you is secure (as it can be).

 ## What's next?

-We will create views that require autnetication to be displayed.
-In this post, user can see the `Dashboard` component even if she is not logged in.
+We will create views that require authentication to be displayed.
+In this post, user can see the `Dashboard` view even if she is not logged in.
 We will write `AuthenticatedComponent` that will check if user is authenticated.
-If yes then it will show the component, otherwise it will redirect user to login view.
+If yes, then it will show the component, otherwise it will redirect user to login view.

 Next article: [React Authenticated Component](/tutorial/react-authenticated-component)